PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-In order to increase fuel gauge accuracy, you can update the fuel gauge with the battery temperature obtained from `getBatteryTemperature()` or other sources.
+To improve fuel gauge accuracy, you can update the fuel gauge with the battery temperature obtained from `getBatteryTemperature()` or other sources.

 Temperature mode behavior depends on board revision:
-- V1: after initialization, fuel gauge temperature is host-updated.
+- V1: after initialization, fuel gauge temperature is host-updated (this API writes the value used for gauging).
 - V2: after initialization, fuel gauge temperature defaults to on-IC measurement until the first call to this API or its no-arg overload, after which host-updated temperature is used.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.